Surprising Depression Triggers As You Age

 Solutions: The more occupied you are, the happier you are likely to be.
 Learn new skills, take classes, get exercise.
 Find something new to interest you

-17 Grief It’s normal to grieve after losing a loved one, but grief can grow into depression.
-Memory problems, confusion, and social withdrawal can be symptoms of depression in older people.
+It’s normal to grieve after losing a loved one, but grief can grow into depression.
+Memory problems, confusion, and social withdrawal can be symptoms of depression at such a time.

 Both grief and depression raise the risk for heart-related deaths.